Back to all posts

 For most people, myofascial release is incredibly safe and beneficial, with risks similar to any other type of therapeutic massage.
 It’s a gentle yet powerful technique designed to work with your body.
 However, there are a few situations where it’s best to be cautious.
 We recommend talking with your doctor before booking a session if you have any serious health concerns, such as a history of blood clots, severe metabolic conditions, open wounds, or broken bones.
 Your safety and well-being are always our top priority, and we want to ensure any massage service you receive is perfectly suited for you.

-How to Prepare for Your Appointment
+What to Do Before Your Appointment

 Preparing for your myofascial massage is simple.
 The most important thing is to come as you are, ready to relax.
 Your session will take place in a private, serene treatment room where your only job is to breathe and let go.
 To make your experience even better, try to drink plenty of water on the day of your appointment, as hydrated tissue is more pliable and responsive.
 It’s also a great idea to arrive a few minutes early to settle in and mentally shift away from the hustle and bustle of your day.
 This allows you to start your session from a place of calm.

-How to Make Your Results Last
+How to Make the Benefits of Your Massage Last

 That wonderful feeling of release and openness you have after a session is something you’ll want to hold onto.
 The key to making your results last is consistency.
 While one session can provide significant relief, lasting change in your body’s connective tissue often comes from a series of treatments.
 Think of it like going to the gym—regular sessions build on each other to create real, sustainable improvement.
 Your therapist will work with you to create a plan that addresses your specific needs.
 Continuing to hydrate and doing any recommended gentle stretches at home will also help maintain your progress between visits.